Wentao-1990/automatic-invention/README.md

-# Some scirptes for the downstream analyses of OrthoMCL:
+# Some scriptes for the downstream analyses of OrthoMCL:
   1. 	classifier.orthmlcgf.pl
   2.